aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-stock-charts/create-high_low_close-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
 The High-Low-Close (HLC) stock chart uses four columns of data.
 The first column is a category, usually a date but stock names can also be used.
 The next three columns in order are for high, low, and closing prices.
-The range of price for each category is indicated by a vertical line from low to high, and closing price is shown using a tickmark extending to the right of this line.
+The range of price for each category is indicated by a vertical line from low to high, and the closing price is shown using a tickmark extending to the right of this line.

 ![todo:image_alt_text](sample.png)
 ## **Visibility improvements in the chart**